paulahemsi/push_swap/README.md

 * changing the algorithm to make it more efficient

-* lasts adjustings to the norme
+* lasts adjustments to the norme

 ## study_resources